Dissident

 A dissident is a person who actively challenges an established political or religious system, doctrine, belief, policy, or institution.
 In a religious context, the word has been used since the 18th century, and in the political sense since the 20th century, coinciding with the rise of authoritarian governments in countries such as Fascist Italy, Nazi Germany, Imperial Japan, Francoist Spain, the Soviet Union (and later Russia), North Korea, China, Turkmenistan and the Middle East.

 In the Western world, there are historical examples of people who have been considered and have considered themselves dissidents, such as the Dutch philosopher Baruch Spinoza.
+Dissidents in democratic or semi-democratic states often faced defamation lawsuits, anti-terrorism laws and "disguised repression" (using non-political charges) to silence, induce self-censorship or undermine public support for dissidents.
 In totalitarian countries, dissidents are often incarcerated or executed without explicit political accusations, or due to infringements of the very same laws they are opposing, or because they are supporting civil liberties such as freedom of speech.

+Modes of operation

+Dissidents operate by actively challenging established political or religious systems through strategies designed to evade state surveillance, build popular support and impose governance costs on the authorities and the ruling elites.
+Their methods range from nonviolent civil disobedience to clandestine, underground operations, often relying on digital technologies for secure communication and dissemination of information.